LSSTDESC/chroma/results/MachineLearning.md

 By default, the `output/star_data.pkl` file which we either created or downloaded on the previous pages is used for both training the algorithm and testing it.
-In principle, however, you can train on one set of data and test on another set, which can be useful for estimating the robustness of the algorithm to uncertainties in the training set.
+In principle, however, you can train on one set of data and test on another set, which can be useful for estimating the robustness of the algorithm to uncertainties in the distribution of training objects.
 Several more options control which and how many stars are used for testing and training.

-The objects in the testing set are written to an output file which contains both the true spectroscopically-derived chromatic biases, and the chromatic bias estimates derived from photometry alone.
+The objects in the testing set are written to an output file which contains both the true spectroscopically-derived chromatic biases, and the chromatic biases predicted from photometry by the machine learning algorithm.

 Finally, there are two options that control how the photometric data is used.
-The `--use_color` option means that the SVR algorithm will only know about the 5 independent LSST colors for training.
+The `--use_color` option trains the SVR algorithm to predict chromatic biases from just the 5 independent LSST colors.
-The `use_mag` options will let the SVR algorithm operate on the 6 LSST magnitudes instead.
-We have found the best results, however, by letting the algorithm use 5 independent colors + 1 independent magnitude (arbitrarily chosen to be _i_ band), which is the default option.
+In contrast, the `use_mag` option trains from the 6 LSST magnitudes directly.
+We have found the best results in practice occur, however, when train the algorithm using the 5 independent colors + 1 independent magnitude (arbitrarily chosen to be _i_ band); this is the default.

 For now, let's just proceed with the default options.
 {% highlight bash %}